6.451.1 Policies, Authorities, Categories, and Approvals

 QSI Nominating Processing Procedures

-1. Supervisors may nominate employees for QSIs at their discretion in accordance with IRS QSI Eligibility Criteria in IRM 6.451.1.10.1 above and business unit timelines and procedures.
+1. Supervisors may nominate employees for QSIs at their discretion in accordance with the criteria in IRM 6.451.1.10.1, QSI Eligibility, and business unit timelines and procedures.

-1. For BU and NBU-Other employees, business units must ensure that all appraisals are completed and in Rating Reviewed/Approved Status no later than June 30 of each year to ensure all QSI eligible employees are considered for nomination.
+1. For BU and NBU-Other employees, business units must ensure that all ratings of record are completed and input as Rating Reviewed/Approved Status, in the automated HR system no later than June 30 of each year to ensure all QSI eligible employees are considered for nomination.

-2. For management officials and management/program analysts (for positions designated as confidential only), business units must ensure that all appraisals are completed and in Rating Reviewed/Approved Status no later than October 31 of each year to ensure all QSI eligible employees are considered for nomination.
+2. For management officials and management/program analysts (for positions designated as confidential only), business units must ensure that all ratings of record are completed and input as Rating Reviewed/Approved Status, in the automated HR system, no later than October 31 of each year to ensure all QSI eligible employees are considered for nomination.
+If there is a Commitment Review Board in the Business Operating Division, the date is November 30.

 4. Each business unit will develop and issue nomination timelines and procedures to their supervisors to ensure QSI nominations and selections are timely completed.
 Business units will not develop any additional QSI nomination criteria.

-6. Each business unit will determine the approving official(s) for QSIs within their respective divisions.
+5. Each business unit will determine the approving official(s) for QSIs within their respective divisions in agreement with Delegation Order 6-22 at IRM 1.2.2.7.12.

-1. For employees in non-work or furlough status, supervisors will forward the Form 14776, QSI Nomination, Approval, Offer and Election Form to their home address via US Mail and allow ten business days for response.
+1. For employees in non-work or furlough status, supervisors will forward the Form 14776, QSI Nomination, to their home address via US Mail and allow ten business days for a response.

 2. Employees who decline QSIs will remain eligible for performance awards, provided all other performance award requirements are met.

-14. HCO will communicate QSI effective dates annually in coordination with the annual performance award payouts.
+10. The HCO PMR office will communicate QSI effective dates annually in coordination with the annual performance award payouts.

-2. QSI effective dates for management officials typically (no requirement) will be one pay period after the annual performance awards effective date.
+3. QSI effective dates for management officials, evaluated on Form 12450-B/D, will be one pay period after the annual performance awards effective date.
 (This is due to the rating period ending September 30 and to allow business units ample time to make the QSI selections.)

-15. Each business unit will be responsible for the timely input of QSI PARs for all BU and NBU employees.
-The PAR actions must be input into HR Connect at least two full pay periods prior to the effective date.
-If not, the date of the PAR Action will be changed to the following pay period.
-The narrative justification used on the QSI Nomination, Approval, Offer and Election Form for granting the QSI must be included in the remarks section of the PAR, along with the rating period covered and date the misconduct/tax compliance screenings were complete.
-See Award Processing Guide (SOP 451-1).
+11. Each business unit will be responsible for the timely input of QSI PARs for all BU and NBU employees.
+The PAR actions must be input into the automated HR system at least two full pay periods prior to the effective date.
+If not, the date of the PAR action will be changed to the following pay period.
+The narrative justification used on Form 14776, QSI Nomination, for granting the QSI must be included in the remarks section of the PAR, along with the rating period covered and date the misconduct/tax compliance screenings were complete.
+Refer to the Standard Operating Procedure (SOP) 451-1, Processing Awards in HRConnect, at https://irsgov.sharepoint.com/sites/HCO/SitePages/Standard-Operating-Procedures.aspx.

 QSI Additional Factors

-1. Once a QSI election has been confirmed and accepted, it cannot be rescinded.
+1. Once a QSI election is confirmed and accepted by the employee, it cannot and will not be rescinded.

-2. A QSI does not affect the timing of an employee’s next regular Within-Grade Increase (WGI), unless the QSI places the employee in step 4 or step 7 of his or her grade.
+2. A QSI does not affect the timing of an employee’s next regular Within-Grade Increase (WGI), unless the QSI places the employee in step 4 or step 7 of their grade.
 In these cases, the employee must complete the full waiting period for the new step 104 weeks for steps 4-6, or 156 weeks for steps 7-9.
 However, the time an employee has already waited is not lost; it continues to count towards the waiting period for the next step increase.
-The QSI provides the employee the benefit of receiving an additional step increase at an earlier date than he/ she originally would have without losing any time creditable towards his or her next WGI.
+The QSI provides the employee the benefit of receiving an additional step increase at an earlier date than they originally would have without losing any time creditable towards their next WGI.

-3. Employees at step 9 should consider the effective date of their next Within-Grade Increase to a step 10 and whether a QSI is advantageous.
-The examples provide greater detail in determining the benefits of a QSI for employees at the step 9.
+3. Employees at step 9 should consider the effective date of their next WGI to a step 10 and whether a QSI is advantageous.
+The example below provides greater detail in determining the benefit of a QSI for employees at the step 9.

-1. Employees at the step 9 due a WGI between January and September of the calendar year of the QSI, election will not receive the benefit of the QSI because the employee’s step would be a step 10 when the QSI becomes effective.
-QSIs are generally awarded in the first quarter (between October and December) of the fiscal year following the rating of record.
-See example below:
+1. For employees at the step 9, who are due a WGI between January and September of the calendar year, electing a QSI will not provide the benefit of the QSI because the employee’s step would be a step 10 when the QSI becomes effective.
+QSIs are generally awarded in the first quarter (between October and December) of the FY following the rating of record.
+The table below illustrates the point that the employee will already have achieved step 10 by the time the QSI is processed.

-4. This example shows that the employee’s WGI would be received on the due date of 9/1/2020; therefore, the QSI would not be granted since the employee would be at the step 10 on the QSI effective date of 10/1/2020.
+4. This example shows that the employee’s WGI would be received on the due date of 9/22/2023; therefore, the QSI would not be granted since the employee would be at step 10 on the QSI effective date of 10/22/2023.

-5. Further details are available on QSI Nomination, Form 14776.
+5. Further details are available on Form 14776, QSI Nomination.

-3. If the rating of record was based on the employee’s performance in the permanent position, the QSI cannot be awarded based on the rate of pay received during the temporary promotion.
+3. If the rating of record was based on the employee’s performance in the permanent position, the QSI cannot be awarded based on the rate of pay received during a temporary promotion.
 The employee would be eligible to be granted the QSI after termination of the temporary promotion when the employee returns to the lower-graded position.
+This is an exception to the IRS policy of effecting all QSIs on the same date.

-4. If an employee is approved for a QSI on his/her position of record and the temporary promotion becomes permanent, the QSI cannot be granted in the higher-graded position to which the employee has been promoted (e.g., if a QSI is approved based on outstanding performance at the GS-9, the QSI cannot be granted at the GS-11).
+4. If an employee is approved for a QSI on their position of record and a temporary promotion becomes permanent, the QSI cannot be granted in the higher-graded position to which the employee was promoted (e.g., if a QSI is approved based on outstanding performance at the GS-9, the QSI cannot be granted at the GS-11).
+However, the employee retains eligibility for a performance award.

-5. If an employee is approved for a QSI on his/her position of record and becomes eligible for a career ladder promotion while on the temporary promotion, the QSI cannot be granted on the higher grade of the career ladder.
+5. If an employee is approved for a QSI on their position of record and becomes eligible for a career ladder promotion while on the temporary promotion, or if a competitive permanent promotion is effective prior to the effective date of the QSI, the QSI cannot be granted.
+However, the employee retains eligibility for a performance award.

 QSI Documentation and Review

-1. All documentation for those selected and offered QSIs must be forwarded to the employees' immediate supervisor for filing in the Employee Performance File (EPF).
-Documentation includes the final QSI Nomination Form, which should include the QSI offer and employee response.
-As a reminder, performance evaluations must be filed in the EPF.
+1. All documentation for those selected and offered QSIs must be forwarded to the employees’ immediate supervisor for filing in the Employee Performance File (EPF).
+Documentation includes the final Form 14776, QSI Nomination, which must include the QSI offer and employee response.

 2. Business unit QSI Coordinators will maintain records of the nomination and selection process, including names of all nominations, selections, misconduct screening, offer letters, and PARs.